-Our infirmary staff is available seven days a week during daylight hours to admit injured birds, but we must rely on the people who find them to bring them to us for care.
+Our infirmary staff is available, by appointment from 9 am to 4:30 pm, seven days a week to admit injured birds, but we must rely on the people who find them to bring them to us for care.
+Please call the infirmary at 908-647-2353 to make an appointment if you’ve found an injured bird.
 If you find a bird that needs help, please read the section below titled Capturing, Handling and Transporting for complete instructions and safety precautions, and then follow the steps below:

 - Please use a cardboard box to transport the bird.
 Prepare the box by punching holes in the sides and lining it with a soft towel or t-shirt.
 DO NOT USE A WIRE BIRD CAGE!

 - Approach the bird with caution.
 Again, please see the section called Capturing, Handling and Transporting for special precautions to use with larger birds and raptors.